 Pros:

-- Lower drop (8mm) appeals to runners seeking a natural stride
+- Lower drop supports a more natural stride

 Cons: